tiiimcheeen/Java/Stopwatch/README.md

-A Stopwatch that can start, stop, and reset countings.
+A stopwatch that can start, stop, and reset countings.